Kong/insomnia/DEVELOPMENT.md

 This is just brief summary of Insomnia's current technical debt.

-- Loading large responses (~20MB) can crash the app on weaker hardware
+- Loading large responses (~20MB) can crash the app on weaker hardware.
 - Redux stores an in-memory duplicate of the local DB, unnecessarily doubling memory usage.
 Moving forward, Redux shouldn't need to be considered much and may be able to be removed eventually.
 - Bundling `libcurl` (native module) has caused many weeks of headaches trying to get builds working across Windows, Mac, and Linux.
 More expertise here is definitely needed.
 - All input fields that support templating/autocomplete/etc are actually Codemirror instances.
-This isn't really debt but may affect things going forward
+This isn't really debt but may affect things going forward.
-- Use of `libcurl` means Insomnia can't run in a web browser and can't support bidirectional socket communication
+- Use of `libcurl` means Insomnia can't run in a web browser and can't support bidirectional socket communication.